 - Virtual groups.
 These new entities allow providers to join with others in or out of their specialty to pursue MACRA compliance.
 This greater flexibility will allow some providers who were concerned about the magnitude of the program to bring the effort down to size.

 - Full-year measure submission.
-Unlike last year, organizations are required to participate in MACRA starting January 1 and continue for the entire calendar year.
+Unlike last year, organizations are required to report quality measures for the full year starting January 1.
+Advancing Care Information and Improvement Activities can still be submitted for 90 days,

 While organizations must prepare for the logistics of MACRA in 2018, they also need to mine their data to ensure they are submitting appropriate metrics, which will allow them to find long-term program success.
-In particular, they should check that their cost information is similar to their peers and can be justified as compared to quality, so they can be confident that their measures are a true reflection of organization performance.
+Organizations can begin to assess their cost score by reviewing their most recent Quality and Resource Utilization Report (QRUR) which contains cost information as calculated by CMS and is available through the organization’s EIDM account.

 The ability to share information with other entities is a substantial hurdle on the road to value-based care.
 The good news is that health information exchanges (HIEs) are helping organizations work through information sharing obstacles.
 Although these entities have made progress, there is still a long way to go.
 The lack of data standardization is likely the largest barrier, and movement toward such standardization is slow going.
 That said, there has been some momentum around greater alignment with the establishment of the Office of the National Coordinator’s (ONC) trusted exchange framework.
 As part of this effort, the ONC is gathering feedback from different stakeholders about the gaps that currently exist, which prevent secure nationwide interoperability.